 What made you want to participate in the Sorewards project?

-Cédric Lavédrine: It was the people behind the project who made me want to join them, Tancrède, Erlend and Marc, whose commitment and values I have known for several years.
-They presented me with the solidarity gift cards in the spring of 2019 and I integrated these rewards into an animation project with my teams at the end of the year.
-Thirty people received their dematerialised gift card, with the possibility of freely donating to associations.
-By testing the system, I was convinced of its effectiveness and its potential to evolve.
-As an investor partner, I had considered joining a virtual reality project at the same time.
-However, the Sorewards business model, which is certainly ambitious but more solid, attracted me more.
-But we also have a strong relationship of trust, and that made me decide.
+Cédric Lavédrine: It was the people behind the project who made me want to join them, Tancrède, Erlend and Marc, whose commitment and values I've known for several years.
+They introduced me to the solidarity gift cards in spring 2019, and I incorporated these rewards into an entertainment project with my teams at the end of the year.
+Thirty people received their dematerialized gift cards, with the option of freely donating to associations.
+In testing the system, I was convinced of its effectiveness and potential for development.
+At the same time, as an investor partner, I had considered joining a virtual reality project.
+But the Sorewards business model, ambitious but more solid, appealed to me even more.
+But we also have a strong relationship of trust, and that's what convinced me.

 In your opinion, what are the priority issues for associations in the coming weeks and months?

-Cédric Lavédrine: The challenge is to adapt, transform and evolve in an accelerated mode.
-And associations are sometimes surprising and remarkable in their ability to bounce back, because they are driven by a project that goes beyond individuals.
+Cédric Lavédrine: The challenge is to adapt, transform and evolve in accelerated mode.
+And associations are sometimes astonishing and remarkable in their ability to bounce back, because they are driven by a project that transcends individuality.

 Historically, they were among the first to use email and the internet to carry out their missions.
 Today, the challenge is to mobilise the power of their creative force and succeed in overcoming certain historical obstacles, such as enhancing their expertise in the commercial sector while remaining faithful to their project and hybridising their model.
 The boundary between SSE and companies is becoming increasingly permeable, for better or for worse, in both directions.